What can nurses claim on taxes?

 A common misconception about tax-deductible items is that when you claim the cost of an item as a tax deduction, you will get the full cost of that item refunded to you, but that just isn’t how tax deductions work.
 Accumulating tax deductions means your taxable income is reduced, and because of this, you may receive a tax refund.

-The deductions include your work-related expenses like travel, accommodation, overtime meals and professional association fees.
+Tax deductions can include your work-related expenses like travel, accommodation, overtime meals and professional association fees.
 The lower your taxable income, the lower the tax you owe will be.

 There are several strategies you can use to reduce your tax liability: